-Big leaves and bold vein patterns make elephant’s ear easy to spot.
-Popular indoors and outdoors, elephant’s ear brings bold shape and pattern no matter where it is planted.
+Huge leaves and bold vein patterns make elephant’s ear easy to spot.
+Popular indoors and outdoors, this tropical plant makes an eye-catching statement, no matter where it is planted.
 Call on it to serve as a focal point where its easy-care foliage will add interest throughout the growing season and year-round indoors.
-Elephant’s ear tolerates moist soils in the landscape but grows best when kept on the dry side indoors.

-Plant elephant's ear wherever moist soil prevails.
+Elephant's ear will thrive wherever moist soil prevails and temperatures are warm.
 It is striking alongside ponds where its massive leaves create beautiful reflections in the water.
-It also grows well in containers and will anchor a large pot planting with ease.
+It also grows well in a large pot, anchoring a container garden with ease.
 Pair this tropical plant with other easy-to-grow tropicals for a lush, vibrant garden.
 Colorful planting partners include canna, coleus, ginger, caladium, sweet potato vine, and philodendron.

 Elephant's ear grows best in part shade or filtered sun.
-Prolonged direct sunlight can scorch its dark leaves, leaving them marred for the duration of the season.
+Prolonged direct sunlight can scorch its leaves, marring them for the duration of the season.
 Plant elephant's ear in a location where it receives morning sunlight and afternoon shade.
-A great plant for a shaded porch or patio, elephant's ear thrives when planted in large containers.
+A great plant for a shaded porch or patio, it thrives when planted in large containers.
 Well-drained, moist soil that is high in organic matter is ideal for elephant's ear.

 Often started from rhizomes or tuberous roots, elephant's ear can be planted indoors in large nursery pots 6 to 8 weeks before the last frost in spring and moved outdoors as soon as the nighttime temperatures are above 50°F. In cool climates, start plants indoors or purchase transplants at the nursery to maximize the enjoyment of this warm-temperature-loving plant.